EmadBeyrami/Timerable/README.md

 To use timer we need an instance:
 `let timer = TimeCounter()`

-to tell timer what to do, we need a set of rules so we can pass whatever conforms to `Timerable` Protocol to initial the timer
+to tell timer what to do, we need a set of rules so we can pass whatever conforms to `Timerable` Protocol to initial the timer /n
 `timer.setTimer(time: Timerable)`

-I already made two type of `Timerable` in `TimerModels.swift` containing `TimeIncreasing` and `TimeDecreasing`. for decreasing Timer you can use:
+I already made two type of `Timerable` in `TimerModels.swift` containing `TimeIncreasing` and `TimeDecreasing`. for decreasing Timer you can use: /n
 `let decreasingTime = TimeDecreasing(time: [.seconds(30)])`
-for increasing Timer you can use:
+for increasing Timer you can use: /n
 `let increasingTime = TimeIncreasing(time: [.days(1), .minutes(34), .seconds(20)])`

-after assigning initial values you MUST START the timer, to do so:
+after assigning initial values you MUST START the timer, to do so: /n `timer.start()`
-`timer.start()`

 for binding to Timer there are two callbacks:
 1. for binding to update the UI or do something in each interval you must use:
+``
-`timer.bind { model in
+timer.bind { model in
     print("log", model)
-}`
+}
+``

 ⚠️ Note: Do not forget to use `weak self` or `unowned self` to avoid retain cycle.

 2. for binding to finishing timer you should use:
+``
-`timer.timerDidEnd { in
+timer.timerDidEnd { in
     print("Time Ended ")
-}`
+}
+``